strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 * if `Ready`, the rebalancing scale up was successful.
   * if there is a queued rebalancing scale down (`Kafka.status.autoRebalance.modes[remove-brokers]` exists), start the rebalancing scale down and transition to **RebalanceOnScaleDown**.
   * If no queued rebalancing scale down, check if `Kafka.status.autoRebalance.modes[add-brokers].brokers` was updated compared to the current running rebalancing scale up.
-If no changes, no further actions but just transition to **Idle** and clean `Kafka.status.autoRebalance.modes`.
+If no changes, no further actions but just transition to **Idle**, clean `Kafka.status.autoRebalance.modes` and delete the "actual" `KafkaRebalance` custom resource.
 If different, update the corresponding `KafkaRebalance` in order to take into account the updated brokers list and refresh it by applying the `strimzi.io/rebalance: refresh` annotation.
 Stay in **RebalanceOnScaleUp**.
 * if `PendingProposal`, `ProposalReady` or `Rebalancing`, the rebalancing scale up is still running.
   * if there is a queued rebalancing scale down (`Kafka.status.autoRebalance.modes[remove-brokers]` exists), stop the current rebalancing scale up by applying the `strimzi.io/rebalance: stop` annotation on the corresponding `KafkaRebalance`.
 Start the rebalancing scale down and transition to **RebalanceOnScaleDown**.
   * If no queued rebalancing scale down, check if `Kafka.status.autoRebalance.modes[add-brokers].brokers` was updated compared to the current running rebalancing scale up.
 If no changes, no further actions.
 If different, update the corresponding `KafkaRebalance` in order to take into account the updated brokers list and refresh it by applying the `strimzi.io/rebalance: refresh` annotation.
 Stay in **RebalanceOnScaleUp**.
 * if `NotReady`
-  * the rebalancing scale up failed, transition to **Idle** by also setting the `Kafka.status.autoRebalance.state.error` field.
+  * the rebalancing scale up failed, transition to **Idle** and also removing the corresponding mode and brokers list from the status.
+The operator also deletes the "actual" `KafkaRebalance` custom resource.

 ## Affected/not affected projects